Inspections on Coffee Capsules Filter Sealing and Filling

 NOTE: A better detection rate is just a small part of the saving cost because smaller rejection rate will also reduce the logistics for the elimination/recycling trashes and all the infrastructure around the production plants.

-Above is a typical overlapping defects.
+Above is a typical overlapping defects and typical filter mis-alignment defects.

 Shows the normalized distribution of the deviation for bad and good images.
 Ideally, theses two curves should not be crossing.
 The green line represents the threshold below which a piece will be considered as good.
 The red line represents the threshold above which a piece will be considered as bad.
 In between those lines is a grey zone, in which the pieces will be considered as intermediate.